About the course

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Theology and Religion and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Theology and Religion.

 Students who leave the University of Oxford with graduate degrees in theology enter a variety of careers all around the world.
 Over half of those who gain an MSt or MPhil proceed to further, usually doctoral, study.
-Most of the others secure employment as, for example, school teachers, civil servants, parliamentary research assistants or staff members of, or researchers at, non-governmental organisations that work on issues pertaining to religion in public life.
+Others secure employment as, for example, civil servants, lawyers, school teachers, parliamentary research assistants or staff members of, or researchers at, non-governmental organisations that work on issues pertaining to religion in public life.

 Changes to this course and your supervision